JpEncausse/SARAH-Documentation/markdown/en/sarah_v4.md

 The configuration must be defined into the `client/config.ini` file.
 Several new parameters are available and can be found into the `client/AddOns/{addon}/addon.ini` files.

+Don't change the `addon.ini` but copy the parameters you want from it to the `config.ini` file instead.

 #### client/config.ini

 The parameters are grouped by **section**.